Oskarshamn: Struggle for town charter

 The location of Oskarshamn was known as Döderhultsvik since the Medieval age.
 In 1645, the city of Kalmar, to the south, made a request to the Royal Government on holding commerce in the bay there, which was granted, giving it merchancy rights as a köping.
 There followed 200 years of merchancies in the town, during which it was governed and dependent on Kalmar; while the surrounding towns and municipalities made frequent requests to grant it a charter, consequently turned down each of the attempts made in the years: 1786, 1798, 1800, 1815, 1818, 1823, 1825, 1830 and 1838.
 In 1843 it got some independence, with a local council, but the council itself was occupied by citizens of Kalmar.
 In 1854, King Oscar I of Sweden promised to grant it a charter as soon as it had fulfilled certain demands, including building a prison and a council hall, among other things.
 When they had accomplished the feats, the charter was granted, and the city became one of the Cities of Sweden starting 1856, on May 1.
-This status has today no legal significance, but Oskarshamn is now the seat of the much larger Oskarshamn Municipality, without being a political entity of its own.
+This status has no legal significance today, but Oskarshamn is now the seat of the much larger Oskarshamn Municipality without being a political entity of its own.